-Get the most recent information about coronavirus (COVID-19) from Tufts Health Plan or for more information visit the CDC website.
-We're with you.
+Get the most recent information about COVID-19 from Tufts Health Plan or for more information visit the CDC website.

 Color is an important part of advertising.
 It is one of the first elements of the Tufts Health Plan branding that customers will see and can help advertising break through the clutter in print publications and online.